Thomasporta/thomasporta.github.io/index.md

 order: 1
 ---

 <p style="text-align: center;">I studied Game Design and Development at the National Film and Television School.
-I enjoy programming Systems, AI and general Gameplay, as seen in my projects like Serpens: Eternal Thievery, Evil Incremental and Project Train.
-I equally enjoy making shaders, both image effect and object shaders.
-The results of my shaders can be seen in Serpens, Sirenum and Project Train where I did some VFX work. </p>
+I enjoy programming systems, AI and  gameplay mechanics, as seen in my projects like Serpens: Eternal Thievery, Evil Incremental and Project Train.
+I equally enjoy making shaders in both HLSL and shader graphs.
+The results of my shaders and VFX can be seen in Serpens: Eternal Thievery, Sirenum and Project Train. </p>
 <p style="text-align: center;"> I am proficient in several programming languages and am very comfortable with C++, C#, Python and HLSL.
-In my own time I develop smaller games - I am currently continuing development of Serpens:Eternal Thievery and Evil Incremental.</p>
+In my own time I develop smaller games - I am currently continuing development of Serpens:Eternal Thievery and Evil Incremental for release on PC and Android respectively.</p>
 <p style="text-align: center;"> Here are some of my projects.
-Each one was a pleasure to work on.</p>

 <h1 style="text-align: center;">SERPENS: ETERNAL THIEVERY (PC)</h1>